Introduction: Wealth Is a Trust, Not Ownership

 It is not required on daily-use items like clothes, home, or car.

-How Much charity Must Be Paid?
+How Much Zakat Must Be Paid?

 For most types of wealth, Zakat is: